 Have some tricks up your sleeve.
 Things don’t always go as planned when you don’t know the students and their abilities.
-Therefore, you are sometimes left with a class of students with nothing to do, which any substitute knows is a scary proposition.
+Therefore, you are sometimes left with a class of students with nothing to do, which any substitute knows is a scary prospect.
 That is why I always have a collection of activities that can be used in a variety of situations.
 For example, I have an account on Kahoot, Plickers, Match the Memory, Quizlet, and other sites like this.
 My material is saved on those accounts so I can access them anywhere.
-I also have PowerPoint games and activities that I can use in various classes, from Animated quiz to Ding bats pres All these things need a computer and online access, so in the absence of assumed ubiquitous access, have a stack of cue cards on hand.
-My favorite no-prep, back pocket, cue card activity I will call Extra-Ordinary.
+I also have PowerPoint games and activities that I can use in various classes, from an animation quiz to a Ding Bats presentation.
+All these things need a computer and online access, so in the absence of assumed ubiquitous access, have a stack of cue cards on hand.
+My favourite no-prep, back pocket, cue card activity is one I will call Extra-Ordinary.
 I get an object from around the class and show it to them.
 A stapler or a block, for example.
 Invent some extraordinary use for it.
 “This looks like a whiteboard marker, but when I stick it in my ear it tells the weather for the rest of the week.”
 Students can then find an everyday object and endow it with an extraordinary ability.
 The blank side of the card can be used to make a realistic or fantastical drawing of the item.
 I have had enthusiastic success with this activity from Grade 1 to Grade 7.
 It is not just time killing, either.
 It meets various outcomes of description, representation, and creativity.